Skip to main content

 You'll master methods and advanced techniques in the management and promotion of culinary tourism destinations and companies..

-You'll make educational visits to areas with considerable experience, such as Rioja, Álava, Cataluña, South of France, San Sebastian and surrounding areas.
+You'll make educational visits to areas with considerable experience.
+In past editions, we have visited destinations such as: Rioja, Álava, Cataluña, San Sebastian and surrounding areas.

 • Graduates, professionals, those with a university degree preferably related to tourism, economy, business management and administration, geography, journalism, communication, gastronomy, etc.

 • Professionals in the tourism and culinary sectors:

 - Public sector: tourism officers in institutions and organisations (district councils, city councils, directorates-general of tourism, development groups, etc.) managing tourist destinations and products.

 - Private sector: tour operators, tourism product managers, regulatory boards, etc.